vclabsysbio/AI-MD_scRNAseq/Downstream_analysis/README.md

 # Downstream analysis

+A feature-barcode matrix derived from Cellranger will be used for scRNA-seq analysis and visualization.
+Scanpy is a toolkit for analysing single-cell gene expression data (Wolf *et al.*, 2018).
+There are many tutorials for analysis scRNA-seq data such as clustering, trajectory inference and integrating datasets and there are many type of data such as PBMC, Neuron.

+(Stuart *et al.*, 2019) or Scanpy

+_All commands were modified from [Scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) and [RAPIDS scRNA-seq](https://github.com/clara-parabricks/rapids-single-cell-examples)_

 - [Tools](#Tools)
 - [Data analysis pipeline](#Data-analysis-pipeline)
 - [Commands](#Commands)
 - [CPU and GPU performance testing](#CPU-and-GPU-performance-testing)

-_All commands were modified from [Scanpy](https://scanpy-tutorials.readthedocs.io/en/latest/pbmc3k.html) and [RAPIDS scRNA-seq](https://github.com/clara-parabricks/rapids-single-cell-examples)_

 ## Tools
 **Python**